kunal659/healthcareapplication/README.md

 - **Protected Routes:** Ensures that sensitive pages are only accessible to authenticated users.

 ### 2. User & API Key Management
-- **User Profile:** A dedicated page for users to view their details and an AI-generated bio.
+- **User Profile:** A dedicated page for users to view their details.
-- **AI Bio Generation:** Integrates with the Gemini API (mocked) to generate a creative user bio.
-- **Secure API Key Storage:** Add, manage, and store API keys.
+- **Secure API Key Storage:** Add, manage, and store OpenAI API keys.
 Keys are masked in the UI and mock-encrypted.
 - **Key Rotation & Testing:** Set an "active" key, test its validity, and delete old keys.

 ### 3. Usage Dashboard